-We are starting to see all-terrain electric bikes that have two batteries built on the bike for ranges up to 80 miles with one charge.
-This obviously adds weight to the bike, but the benefit of having a bike with up to 80 miles is great for overnight camping, or longer trips to your favorite hunting spot.
+We are starting to see electric bikes that have two batteries built on the bike for ranges up to 80 miles with one charge.
+This obviously adds weight to the bike, but the benefit of having a bike with up to 80 miles is great for longer trips to your favorite places

-What is torque and why is it an important consideration for an electric all-terrain bike?
+What is torque and why is it an important consideration for an electric bike?

 Torque is measured in newton meters.
 It describes the force with which the electric motor supports the rider when pedaling.
 In most basic terms it is the force that is applied to cause rotation.
 The higher the torque, the more the potential assistance.
 In other words, higher torque will create more acceleration and provide faster takeoffs and up steep hills easier.
 Higher torque is also very helpful in off road conditions; so that you are able to climb over obstacles without the motor stalling.
-Electric all-terrain bikes can range from 80 newton meters to 190 newton meters of torque.
+Electric bikes can range from 20 newton meters to 190 newton meters of torque.